npm run build

 }

-When we run npm run build
+When we type npm run build

-is now equivalent to the previously mentioned npm run build
+is just like npm run build

 or vue-tsc --noEmit && vite build

-Look at the build command line; it combines tsc
+command above, it combines tsc

 and vite build

-You may have heard of Babel.js, which is a library that transpiles newer JavaScript code into older code that most browsers, both old and new, can execute.
-In simple terms, if you want to use the latest JavaScript syntax and still have it work on older or different browsers, Babel.js helps you achieve that.
-You need to install Babel.js, write code, and then use it to transpile the code you just wrote.
-That's when the "build" command comes into play.
-The build command could contain a command that utilizes Babel.
-Instead of having to type a complex command, we only need to do npm run build
+You may have heard of babel.js, a library that converts newer JavaScript code into code that most browsers can execute.
+Simply put, if you want to use the latest JavaScript syntax while still ensuring compatibility with older browsers, babel.js helps achieve that.
+All you need to do is install babel, write the code, and then use it to convert the code you just wrote.
+That's when the build

 {